Due: Tuesday, October 13

 - Next, modify the training and test data sets so that

 term weights are converted to TFxIDF weights (instead of raw term

 frequencies).
 [See class notes on Text Categorization].
 Then, rerun your

-evaluation on the range of K values (as above) and compare the results to
+evaluation (only for the Cosine similairty version of the classifier) on the range of K values (as above) and compare the results to

 the results without using TFxIDF weights.